agrapheuse/ByteBot-Navigation/setup.md

 ## Install navigation

-If you have setup the discovery correctly, either with simple discovery or with discovery server, you should be seeing all topics of the turtle bot when running `ros2 topic list`.
+If you have setup the discovery correctly, either with simple discovegit@gitlab.com:kdg-ti/the-lab/teams-23-24/bytebot/navigation.gitry or with discovery server, you should be seeing all topics of the turtle bot when running `ros2 topic list`.
 If you don't have those, refer to https://turtlebot.github.io/turtlebot4-user-manual/setup/simple_discovery.html or https://turtlebot.github.io/turtlebot4-user-manual/setup/discovery_server.html

 if everything is setup correctly, run `sudo apt install ros-humble-turtlebot4-navigation`